laceylgreene/Portfolio/README.md

 ## Known Bugs

-The image of "me.jpg" isn't spaced properly in proximity to text.
+The background-color of what was to be the entire web page is confined to the contained typing.

 ## Link to Github
 https://github.com/laceylgreene